ottogroup/pixaris/README.md

 ```

 ## Pixaris UI: Viewing Results and Giving Feedback
 You can directly use the GUI to inspect your experiment results and provide feedback on them.
-For this, you need to define an `ExperimentHandler` and `Feedbackhandler` to call `launch_ui`.
+For this, you need to define an `ExperimentHandler` and `FeedbackHandler` to call `launch_ui`.
 They will handle loading experiments and managing feedback.
 Both experiment handling and feedback handling have an organising level `project` at the top.
 This allows you to sort your experiments and feedbacks per use case, topic, time, or whatever you like.

 ![Overview of Classes for UI](https://raw.githubusercontent.com/ottogroup/pixaris/refs/heads/main/test/assets/UI_overview.png)